- May 3, 2022

 In Yokai Hunter Shintaro, players explore non-linear stages and battle bosses in a quest to restore balance between the human world and Yokai kingdom.
 Choose between two characters, each with unique playstyles, and unlock skills to aid in your journey.
 The game features lore based on Japanese folklore and takes you through various environments, where you can release three sacred beasts for special abilities.
 This is a challenging 2D platformer adventure reminiscent of retro classics.

-- The game features charming pixel graphics and a great soundtrack that captures the retro arcade feel.
+- The game features charming pixel graphics and a great use of colors, capturing the feel of classic arcade games.

-- The diverse levels and unique enemies based on Japanese folklore provide an engaging and visually appealing experience.
+- The diverse levels and unique enemies based on Japanese Yokai provide an engaging and visually appealing experience.

-- Gameplay is enjoyable with a mix of characters, upgradeable moves, and challenge modes that add depth to the hack and slash mechanics.
+- The gameplay is enjoyable with a good mix of characters, upgradeable moves, and a fair challenge level, especially with the addition of an Easy mode.

-- The platforming can be frustrating due to finicky jumping mechanics and unfair enemy placements that lead to instant deaths.
+- The platforming can be frustrating due to finicky jumping mechanics and unfair enemy placements, leading to frequent instant deaths.

-- Limited character upgrades and a lack of clear instructions for power-ups can make the gameplay feel restrictive and confusing.
+- There is a lack of meaningful upgrades and explanations for power-ups, which can make gameplay feel limited and confusing.

-“The gameplay is good; it's your standard hack and slash 2D platformer, but it does have some elements that help elevate it.
+“The gameplay is good; it's your standard hack and slash 2D platformer, but it does have some elements that help spice it up.
 For starters, you can play as one of two characters: a guy with a sword that allows for multiple attacks, and a girl who has kunai that are great for long-distance attacks.”

 “You can also upgrade their moveset, and throughout each level, there are blue stones that increase your health.
 Additionally, there are three statues that enable you to perform special moves.
 I found that pretty good as it helped make the gameplay stand out a bit, and after beating the game, there are little challenge modes you can try.”

-“Looks and sounds so good, but the gameplay is bad (not hard, just unfair).
-Constant memorization and repetition (falling onto enemies, small and fast yokais/projectiles, pits, and instant deaths).
+“Looks & sounds so good, but the gameplay is bad (not hard, just unfair).
+Constant memorization and repetition (falling onto enemies, small & fast yokais/projectiles, pits, and instant deaths).
 The checkpoint placement is simply the worst.”

-“Only works with a controller, which is a sign of the developers being lazy.
-The gameplay is just janky, with dozens of enemies rushing at you, throwing you into pits, or just standing there.”
+“Only works with a controller, which is a sign of the devs being lazy, and the gameplay is just janky with dozens of enemies rushing at you, throwing you into pits, or just standing there.”

-“Visually gorgeous game, but the controls are the only frustrating part (I guess true to retro style gameplay).
-I just didn't enjoy that part too much, but for anyone else craving an arcade-style game, dive in!”
+“The controls are the only frustrating part (I guess true to retro style gameplay).
+I just didn't enjoy that part too much, but for anyone else craving an arcade style game, dive in!”